V3lop5/python-starter/.github/template/CONTRIBUTING.md

    - Navigate into project folder `cd %NAME%`
 2. Install all pre requirements for development
    - New to Python?
 Get Python [here](https://www.python.org/downloads/)!
-   - Create environment `pip install --upgrade --upgrade-strategy eager -r requirements-dev.txt -e .`
+   - Create environment `sh scripts/install.sh`
 3. Check if project is fine
-   - Run tests `pytest ./tests`
+   - Run tests `sh scripts/test.sh`
 4. Open the project in an IDE of your choice
    - You like [PyCharm](https://www.jetbrains.com/pycharm/)?
 See [this](https://www.jetbrains.com/help/pycharm/open-projects.html) guide.
    - You like [VSCode](https://code.visualstudio.com/)?
 See [this](https://code.visualstudio.com/docs/python/python-tutorial) guide.
 5. Time to code!
 Develop your changes
-   - Run main `python -m %NAME%`
+   - Run main `sh scripts/run.sh`
-   - Run tests `pytest ./tests`
+   - Run tests `sh scripts/test.sh`
-   - Run linting `flake8`
+   - Run linting `sh scripts/lint.sh`
 7. Ready?
 Commit your changes
    - Create a new Branch `git checkout -b <branch-name>` <br>The Branch should be named like `feature/user-guide` or `fix/background-color`.
    - Check changed files `git status`